- WHAT IS THE DIFFERENCE BETWEEN ISOLATE, BROAD SPECTRUM, AND FULL SPECTRUM CBD PRODUCTS?

-All product batches are tested for potency, heavy metals, microbials, residual solvents, and pesticides.
-We send a sample of every batch to third party lab testing facilities during our formulation process, to ensure safety, purity, and potency.
-You can find the current COAs for each product in the certificates of analyses tab on the main menu.
+All products are tested for potency, heavy metals, microbials, residual solvents, and pesticides.
+Although the CBd industry is not yet FDA regulated, we pay for lab testing to ensure the safety, purity, and potency of our products.
+You can find the current potency COAs for each product in the product photos.
 If you do not see the COAs that you are looking for, email us at firstname.lastname@example.org and we'll help you out!

 ARE CBD PRODUCTS LEGAL?

 - In December 2018, President Trump signed the Agricultural Improvement Act of 2018 (aka the 2018 farm bill) into law.
 That Act included a section removing hemp from the Controlled Substances Act.
 Hemp and marijuana are both cannabis.
 The only difference is the federal government considers cannabis with less than 0.3% THC, the intoxicating cannabinoid, to be legally classified as “hemp” and anything more to be classified as “marijuana”.
 Passage of the farm bill “legitimized hemp as an agricultural crop as opposed to a drug/controlled substance,” However, while this legislation paved the way for the hemp industry’s expansion it in no way made the path to legal compliance any clearer for those in the hemp industry.”